-A NASA study led by Dr. Wolverton and completed in 1989 once again revealed the power of God’s creation for health.
+A NASA study led by Dr. Wolverton and completed in 1989 once again revealed the power of God’s nature for health.
 The study, which began in the 1960s to investigate sealed living spaces like space stations and biodomes, found that a variety of house plants can vastly improve the quality of air in poorly ventilated spaces.
 It turns out that while the plants are a key component to the filtering, they primarily serve as homes for friendly bacteria that live in the plants’ root systems.

 When exposed to toxins in the air (which concentrate indoors due to synthetic building materials and poor ventilation), bacteria make microevolutionary adaptations to use the toxins they encounter as fuel.
 Amazing!
 The longer the same plants (and their bacteria) are exposed to toxins in a particular environment, the better they became at filtering those toxins.